echedev/uic-flutter/README.md

 ### ListUic

 Almost each app has screens that display a list of items.
-Simple task at first look, but often it requires much related staff to be implemented.
-Progress indicator while data for the list is loading, separate views for empty data, error loading data, etc. All those boilerplate can be simplified with **ListUic** widget.
+Simple task at first look, it often requires much related staff to be implemented.
+All that boilerplate can be simplified with **ListUic** widget.

+#### Features:
+- Pull to Refresh gesture to reload list data
+- Pagination (infinite scroll) to load next part of data on scroll to the end of the list
+- Progress indicator for initial data loading
+- Individual view for empty data
+- Individual error view
+- Progress indicator at the end of list when next page of items is loading
+- Showing snack bar on failing loading data

 ![ListUic Demo](./assets/listuic-001.png)&nbsp;![ListUic Demo](./assets/listuic-002.png)&nbsp;![ListUic Demo](./assets/listuic-003.png)&nbsp;![ListUic Demo](./assets/listuic-004.png)